dotnsf/canvas-tetris/README.md

   :
 ```

+Or even when you didn't edit and start it, you will be asked Obniz ID first.

-After edit, you can control TETRIS not only with keyboards, but also with your Obniz switch:
+Then you can control TETRIS not only with keyboards, but also with your Obniz switch:

 - Left: left